 UPDATE 05/04/2018: Happy Healthy have changed their name to Denmead Village Tearoom.
 They’ve taken away a couple of tables which is much better, it’s not so tight for space now, and gone are the gawdy painted tables, although I think some of the chairs are still there.
 I ordered an Americano and received a cappuccino, which like on a previous visit, didn’t taste very nice, so I left it.
 I used to have tea instead here but as I hadn’t been for a while I totally forgot.
 Gone are the lovely vegetarian/vegan options.
 I had asked a while back when I knew about their plans to change, if they would still have their delicious cashew & almond cookies and chocolate brownies and they assured me they would.
 Well, they didn’t have either so I had to have chocolate cake instead which was disappointing.
-I look at their Facebook page regularly and haven’t found any photos of them yet so I’m guessing that they have stopped making them.
+I look at their Facebook page regularly and haven’t found any photos of them yet so I’m assuming that they have stopped making them.
 Such a shame as I really loved this place and lots of times I would call in on the way home from a bike ride and get some goodies to take home.
 And I loved the old menu too, there’s nothing much on the new one for me anymore so I’m afraid to say I haven’t returned and probably won’t – unless they suddenly start making those cookies and brownies of course… 😉

 A friend who lives in Denmead told me that a new vegetarian/vegan cafe called Happy Healthy would be relocating from Whiteley to Denmead very soon.
 It took a while for them to do so meaning that every time I saw her I’d ask “Are they open yet?
 Are they open yet” for weeks, if not months.
 Finally, they are and funnily enough I happened to pay them a visit on their very first day of opening, just by chance.